zakvarty/data_science_notes/docs/301-edav-wrangling.md

 Conversely, you might keep all units from the second table but pad with NAs where there is not a corresponding foreign key in the primary table.
 This is imaginatively named an __(outer) right-join__.

-In the __(outer) full join__, all observational units from either table are retained and all missing values are padded with NAs.
+The final common join type is a full outer join, in which all observational units from either table are retained and all missing values are padded with NAs.
+This is known as an __(outer) full join__.

-Things get more complicated when keys don't uniquely identify observational units in either one or both of the tables.
-I'd recommend you start exploring these ideas with the [relational data](https://r4ds.had.co.nz/relational-data.html) chapter of R for Data Science.
+Things get more complicated when keys do not uniquely identify observational units in one or both tables.
+I'd recommend you start exploring these ideas with the [relational data]() chapter of R for Data Science.

 #### Why and where to learn more